-What are the top three characteristics of a Christian leader?
+What are the top three qualities of a good pastor?

 What leadership qualities must someone demonstrate before you will trust them, respect them and follow them?